-Environment Climate Crisis All of the World’s Greenhouse Gas Emissions in One Awesome Interactive Pie Chart By Margaret Badore Writer Columbia University Sarah Lawrence College Margaret Badore is a multimedia reporter in New York City.
-She wrote for Treehugger from 2013 to 2015, and is now web director at the YEARS Project. our editorial process Facebook Facebook Twitter Twitter Margaret Badore Updated October 11, 2018 acilo / Getty Images Share Twitter Pinterest Email Environment Planet Earth Climate Crisis Pollution Recycling & Waste Natural Disasters Transportation A visual breakdown of emissions by country and industry.
+Environment Climate Crisis All of the World’s Greenhouse Gas Emissions in One Awesome Interactive Pie Chart By Margaret Badore Senior Editor Columbia University Sarah Lawrence College Maggie Badore is an environmental reporter based in New York City.
+She started at Treehugger in 2013 and is now the Senior Commerce Editor. our editorial process Facebook Facebook Twitter Twitter Margaret Badore Updated October 11, 2018 acilo / Getty Images Share Twitter Pinterest Email Environment Planet Earth Climate Crisis Pollution Recycling & Waste Natural Disasters Transportation A visual breakdown of emissions by country and industry.
 The United Nations' Paris climate talks are less than six months away, and have been widely described as our best chance for an international agreement to curb the effects of global climate change.
 In order to reach that goal, we need to know who and where are the biggest emitters.
 The World Resources Institute (WRI) has built an open-source database to provide individuals, companies and governments with reliable data about climate change, called the CAIT Climate Data Explorer.
 If you’ve ever wished you could visualize all global emissions at once, WRI has just the tool, built from CAIT data.
 This interactive infographic takes a look at the world’s biggest emitters by country, along with the top emissions sources within each country, based on just-released information from 2012.
 One thing that becomes overwhelmingly clear from this graphic is that the energy sector is the biggest source of emissions globally.
 The graphic paints a picture of how that looks for each country.
 China’s emissions for energy alone make up nearly 20 percent of total global discharge of greenhouse gases.
 In order avoid the worst impacts of climate change, transforming the energy sector should be a top priority.
 As for the run-up to the Paris talks, the participating countries have agreed to publicly share their plans to lower emissions and deal with climate change.
 So far, 18 bodies have submitted their plans, including the U.S., Canada, China and the European Union.
 The CAIT Climate Data Explorer is tracking these commitments, called Intended Nationally Determined Contributions or INDCs, which you can follow for yourself here.